EU rules in this area

 Ernst and Young Study on the Cross-border Operations

-The study provides a strong overview of the fragmentation across Member States in relation to cross-border conversions and divisions, the problems it creates for companies and stakeholders and statistical data that was relied on heavily in the Impact Assessment.
+This study provides an overview of the divergence of approaches across Member States in relation to cross-border conversions and divisions, the problems such fragmentation creates for companies and stakeholders, and the related statistical data.

 Optimity Study on the Impact of Digitalisation

-This study presents a comparative analysis between paper and online processes of the following company operations: company registration; company dissolution; filing and disclosure of company information and merger processes and the impacts they have on legal certainty, socio-economic areas and illegal/fraudulent activities.
-The study is quite useful as it shows digitalisation is a safer option than paper registration and carries with it a number efficiency gains.
+This study presents a comparative analysis of paper and online processes used in the context of company registration, company dissolution, filing and disclosure of company information and cross-border merger procedure, and the impacts that the use of digital tools has on legal certainty, socio-economic issues and illegal/fraudulent activities.

 Everis Study on Digitalisation

-The study presents a good factual overview of the use of digital tools in company law, with the objective of measuring the benefits, constraints and challenges associated with such digitalisation.
+This study presents a factual overview of the use of digital tools in company law procedures across the EU, including information about benefits, constraints and challenges associated with such digitalisation.